EnigmaCurry/curlbomb/README.md

 	print("Hello, from Python!")
 	EOF

-Note that the resource curlbomb sends doesn't need to be a script at all.
+Note that the resource curlbomb sends doesn't need to be a script.
 Here's a useful command to send a tarball of your private SSH keys to another client you're setting up:

     tar cjh -C $HOME .ssh | curlbomb -c "tar xjv -f"